How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Include a link to your LinkedIn page in your email signature.
 If you send dozens of emails daily, this is a simple way to encourage new connections to follow you.

-Why this works: You’re already engaging with contacts via email.
-Linking to your LinkedIn profile makes it easy for those contacts to connect with you socially.
+You’re already engaging with contacts via email.
+Linking to your LinkedIn profile makes it easy for those contacts to connect with you socially, turning everyday correspondence into a steady stream of new followers.

 Add a LinkedIn profile link in your email signature